Fairey Swordfish

 The Fairey Swordfish is a retired biplane torpedo bomber, designed by the Fairey Aviation Company.
 Originating in the early 1930s, the Swordfish, nicknamed "Stringbag", was principally operated by the Fleet Air Arm of the Royal Navy.
 It was also used by the Royal Air Force (RAF), as well as several overseas operators, including the Royal Canadian Air Force (RCAF) and the Royal Netherlands Navy.
 It was initially operated primarily as a fleet attack aircraft.
 During its later years, the Swordfish was increasingly used for anti-submarine and training duties.
 The type was in frontline service throughout the Second World War.

-Despite being obsolescent, the Swordfish achieved some spectacular successes during the war, including sinking one battleship and damaging two others belonging to the Regia Marina (the Italian navy) during the Battle of Taranto, and the famous attack on the German battleship Bismarck, which contributed to her eventually being sunk.
-Swordfishes sank a greater tonnage of Axis shipping than any other Allied aircraft during the war.
+The Swordfish achieved some spectacular successes during the war, including sinking one battleship and damaging two others belonging to the Regia Marina (the Italian navy) during the Battle of Taranto, and the famous attack on the German battleship Bismarck, which contributed to her eventually being sunk.
+Swordfish sank a greater tonnage of Axis shipping than any other Allied aircraft during the war.
 The Swordfish remained in front-line service until V-E Day, having outlasted some of the aircraft intended to replace it.

 Development

 Origins

 In 1933 Fairey, who were experienced in the design and construction of naval aircraft, began development of an entirely new three-seat naval aircraft, intended for the twin roles of aerial reconnaissance and torpedo bomber.
 Receiving the internal designation of T.S.R.
-I, standing for Torpedo-Spotter-Reconnaissance I, the proposed design was a biplane powered by a single 645 hp Bristol Pegasus IIM radial engine.
+I, standing for "Torpedo-Spotter-Reconnaissance I", the proposed design was a biplane powered by a single 645 hp Bristol Pegasus IIM air-cooled radial engine.
 The company initially chose to pursue the project as a self-financed private venture while both customers and applicable requirements for the type were sought.
 Development of the T.S.R.
-I was in parallel to Fairey's activities upon Air Ministry Specification S.9/30, for which the company was at one point developing a separate but broadly similar aircraft, but powered by a Rolls-Royce Kestrel engine and having a different fin and rudder configuration.
+I was in parallel to Fairey's activities upon Air Ministry Specification S.9/30, for which the company was at one point developing a separate but broadly similar aircraft, but powered by a Rolls-Royce Kestrel inline engine and having a different fin and rudder configuration.